Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    2. <code>Emulation-HW</code>: compile the kernel into a cycle accurate representation to better gauge metrics
    3. <code>Hardware</code>: to launch the full compilation and generate a bitstream

- Run the software emulation...
+ Run the software emulation (takes a couple of minutes)...

- Run the hardware emulation (takes over 10 minutes)
+ Run the hardware emulation (takes between 10 to 20 minutes)

- After hardware emulation has completed, right click on the <code>Emulation_HW</code> and select "Run HLS" (this will spawn the Vitis HLS GUI)
+ Once hardware emulation has completed, jump to the Vitis Analyzer section below...

- For instructions about Vitis HLS, please see below...

 </details>